ibm-cloud-docs/EventStreams/enabling_mirroring.md

 {: pre}

 ### Scenario 3: Topics are mirrored with their names unchanged
-{: #renametopic_3}
+{: #transformtopic_3}

-In this scenario, you also apply the `topic_name_transform` with the type set to none.
+In this scenario, you also apply the `topic_name_transform` with the type set to `none`.
 With this configuration, a topic called `app1-topic` in the source cluster will be mirrored to a topic called `app1-topic` in the target cluster.

 See the following CLI command example: